microsoft/coyote/docs/_learn/programming-models/machines/async-await-machines.md

 To use the `coyote` tester we must tame the `C#` code and work towards exposing the concurrency to Coyote.
 First and foremost, _the code must not spawn `Tasks` (same applies to `Threads`)_.
 This is the most important rule to follow.
 Creation of `Tasks` will surely make `coyote` unusable.
-To eliminate `Task` creation, try replacing them with `Machine` creation instead, which should work for the most part.
+To eliminate `Task` creation, try replacing them with `StateMachine` creation instead, which should work for the most part.
 For our running example, we modify our `Test` method to instead create machines: